 }

-We also have query parameters that are a defined set of parameters attached to the end of a URL, which is listed after the "?" sign.
-For example, http://localhost/topics?track=kotlin&complexity=3 . & — delimiter for key-value pairs of parameters.
+We also have query parameters that are attached to the end of a URL after a "?" sign.
+For example, http://localhost/topics?track=kotlin&complexity=3 . & is used to separate the parameters.

 get("/resources") {